garrandall/popular-music-data/tracks/i-m-throwed-paul-wall-jermaine-dupri.md

 I'm posted like a stamp with my mind on cash
-I'm wheel grippin and still tippin Brandi wine on glass I got a screen in the dash, a quarter tank full of gas Smokin that puff puff pass, throwed I hope I dont crash Reppin the Swisha blast, so I'm flyer than a mockingbird Throwed in the mode game, cold as a iceburg baby
+I'm wheel grippin and still tippin Brandi wine on glass I got a screen in the dash, a quarter tank full of gas Smokin that puff puff pass, throwed I hope I don't crash Reppin the Swisha blast, so I'm flyer than a mockingbird Throwed in the mode game, cold as a iceburg baby